 In-place methods

 All solvers in Krylov.jl have an in-place variant implemented in a method whose name ends with !.
 A workspace (KrylovSolver), which contains the storage needed by a Krylov method, can be used to solve multiple linear systems with the same dimensions and the same floating-point precision.
 The section storage requirements specifies the memory needed for each Krylov method.
-Each KrylovSolver has two constructors:
+Each KrylovSolver has three constructors:

 XyzSolver(A, b)